tonimelisma/onedrive-client/ARCHITECTURE.md

 #### `cmd/` (The Command Layer)
 *   **Technology:** [Cobra](https://cobra.dev/).
-*   **Responsibility:** Defines the command structure (`drives`, etc.), arguments, and flags.
-The `Run` function for each command is responsible for:
+*   **Responsibility:** Defines the command structure (`files`, `drives`, etc.), arguments, and flags.
+The `RunE` function for each command is responsible for:
-    1. Initializing the App Core (`internal/app`).
+    1. Initializing the App Core (`app.NewApp()`).
-    2. Calling the appropriate SDK function via the App Core client.
+    2. Calling the appropriate SDK function via the App Core's `SDK` interface.
     3. Passing the results (or errors) to the UI Layer (`internal/ui`) for display.
 *   **Constraint:** This layer contains **no business logic**.
-It only orchestrates calls.
+It only orchestrates calls between the user, the app core, and the UI.

-#### `internal/app/` (The App Core)
+#### `internal/app/` (The App Core & SDK Abstraction)
 *   **Responsibility:** Acts as the central hub for the application.
-It initializes the configuration and the OneDrive HTTP client (handling the authentication flow if necessary).
-It provides a fully configured client to the command layer.
-*   **Implementation:** The `app.NewApp()` function returns an `App` struct containing the loaded configuration and a ready-to-use `*http.Client`.
-The `NewApp` function is now also responsible for checking for and completing any pending authentication flows.
+    *   `app.go`: The `NewApp()` function initializes the configuration and the OneDrive HTTP client.
+Crucially, it detects and completes any pending authentication flows, ensuring that any command that runs can assume it has a valid, authenticated client.
+    *   `sdk.go`: Defines the `SDK` interface, which decouples the command layer from the concrete SDK implementation.
+This is key for testability.
+It also provides the `OneDriveSDK` struct which wraps the real `pkg/onedrive` functions.

 #### `internal/config/` (Configuration Management)
-*   **Responsibility:** Handles all logic for loading, parsing, and saving the `config.json` file, which stores the final OAuth tokens.
+*   **Responsibility:** Handles all logic for loading, parsing, and saving the `config.json` file.
+This file stores the final OAuth tokens and is located in the user's configuration directory (e.g., `~/.config/onedrive-client/`).

 #### `internal/session/` (Session Management)
+*   **Responsibility:** Manages temporary state files required for operations that span multiple CLI invocations.
+It uses file-locking to prevent race conditions from concurrent commands.
-*   **Responsibility:** Manages temporary state files.
-For authentication, this includes the `auth_session.json` file, which stores the details of a pending Device Code Flow login.
-It uses file-locking to prevent race conditions from concurrent CLI invocations.
+    *   `auth.go`: Manages the `auth_session.json` file, which stores the details of a pending Device Code Flow login.
+    *   `session.go`: Manages session files for resumable uploads.
+It creates a unique session file for each upload, named with a SHA256 hash of the local and remote file paths.
+This allows the `upload` command to resume if interrupted.

 #### `internal/ui/` (The Presentation Layer)
 *   **Responsibility:** Handles all user-facing output.
-This includes printing tables of files, success messages, and formatted errors.
-Separating this logic ensures display format changes don't affect other layers.
+This includes printing tables of files, progress bars, success messages, and formatted errors.

 #### `pkg/onedrive/` (The SDK Layer)
 *   **Responsibility:** This package is the **only** component that knows how to communicate with the Microsoft Graph API.
 It handles creating API requests, parsing responses, and defining the data models (`DriveItem`, etc.).
-*   **Authentication**: Implements the OAuth 2.0 Device Code Flow.
-It has no awareness of the higher-level application's stateful, non-blocking flow; it simply provides the functions to initiate the flow and verify a device code.
+*   **Authentication**: It implements the raw mechanics of the OAuth 2.0 Device Code Flow but has no awareness of the higher-level application's stateful, non-blocking flow.
+It simply provides the functions to initiate the flow and verify a device code.
+*   **Independence:** This package has no dependencies on any other package in the project (`internal/`, `cmd/`), making it a candidate for future extraction into a standalone library.

 ### 2.3.
-How to Add a New Command (Example: `files list`)

-An intern should follow these steps:

-1.  **SDK Layer (`pkg/onedrive`):** Check if a function already exists to get the data you need (e.g., `GetDrives`).
-If not, add a new function that calls the required Microsoft Graph API endpoint.
-2.  **Command Layer (`cmd/`):** Create a new file, e.g., `cmd/mynewcommand.go`.
-Define the new command using Cobra.
-3.  **Command Layer:** In the `Run` function for the command, call `app.NewApp()` to get the initialized application struct.
-The `PersistentPreRunE` hook on the root command will automatically handle any pending login flows, so the command's own `Run` function does not need to worry about it.
-It can assume that if it runs, the user is authenticated.
-4.  **UI Layer (`internal/ui`):** Pass the data returned from the SDK to a display function in the `ui` package.
+Key Architectural Patterns

+#### Non-Blocking Authentication Flow
+The application uses a stateful, non-blocking implementation of the OAuth 2.0 Device Code Flow, providing a seamless CLI experience.
+1.  **`auth login`**: The user runs this command.
+The CLI gets a `user_code` and `device_code` from Microsoft, saves them to `auth_session.json`, displays the code to the user, and immediately exits.
+2.  **User Action**: The user authorizes the code in a browser.
+3.  **Any Subsequent Command**: When the user runs another command (e.g., `files list`), `app.NewApp()` detects the `auth_session.json` file, automatically exchanges the `device_code` for the final tokens, saves them to `config.json`, and deletes the session file before proceeding.

+#### Resumable Uploads
+Large file uploads are handled via resumable sessions to be resilient to network interruptions.
+1.  **`files upload`**: The command first checks if a session file exists for the given local and remote file paths.
+2.  **New Upload**: If no session exists, it calls the SDK to create an upload session with the Graph API and saves the unique `uploadUrl` to a new session file.
+3.  **Resumed Upload**: If a session file exists, it reads the `uploadUrl` and queries the API for the last successfully uploaded byte range.
+4.  **Chunking**: The file is then uploaded in chunks.
+After each successful chunk upload, the progress is implicitly saved on the server side.
+If the command is interrupted, running it again will resume from the last completed chunk.
+5.  **Completion**: Upon successful upload of all chunks, the session file is deleted.

 ---

 ## 3. Future Architecture

-This section outlines planned improvements to the architecture and the long-term vision for a sync client.
+This section outlines planned improvements and the long-term vision.

 ### 3.1.
-Architectural Refinements for Testability and Reusability
+Architectural Refinements

-To make the application more robust and the SDK truly reusable, two key changes should be implemented.

-#### A. Isolate the SDK into its own Repository
+#### A. Isolate the SDK into its own Repository (High Priority)
 *   **Goal:** Allow other projects to use the OneDrive Go SDK without depending on the `onedrive-client` CLI.
 *   **Why:** True modularity.
-The SDK gets its own versioning, tests, and release cycle.
+The SDK will have its own versioning, tests, and release cycle, improving maintainability.
 *   **How-To:**
-    1. Create a new, public Git repository (e.g., `github.com/your-org/onedrive-sdk-go`).
+    1. Create a new, public Git repository (e.g., `github.com/your-org/go-onedrive`).
-    2. Move the entire `pkg/onedrive` directory into the root of this new repository.
+    2. Move the entire `pkg/onedrive` directory into the root of the new repository.
     3. In the `onedrive-client` project, delete the `pkg/` directory.
-    4. Run `go get github.com/your-org/onedrive-sdk-go` to add the new, external SDK as a dependency.
+    4. Run `go get github.com/your-org/go-onedrive` to add it as a dependency.
-    5. Update all import paths from `.../pkg/onedrive` to `github.com/your-org/onedrive-sdk-go`.
+    5. Update all import paths.
+The `SDK` interface in `internal/app/sdk.go` will remain, wrapping the new external module.

-#### B. Abstract the SDK for Testability (Implemented)
-*   **Goal:** Enable true unit testing of CLI commands without making live network calls.
-*   **Why:** Previously, testing a command like `drives` required a live, authenticated `http.Client`.
-By using an interface, we can provide a "mock" SDK during tests that returns predefined data.
+#### B. Implement Resumable Downloads (Complete)
+*   **Goal:** Support downloading large files without consuming excessive memory and allow downloads to be resumed.
+*   **Why:** The current `files download` implementation is not streamed and is unsuitable for large files.
+Feature parity with uploads is needed.
 *   **How-To:**
-    1.  **Define an Interface:** In `internal/app`, a new `sdk.go` file was created with an `SDK` interface:
-        ```go
-        package app

-        type SDK interface {
-            GetDriveItemChildrenByPath(client *http.Client, path string) (onedrive.DriveItemList, error)
-            // ... other SDK methods
-        }
-        ```
-    2.  **Create a Concrete Wrapper:** A struct `LiveSDK` was created that implements this interface and wraps the real SDK calls.
-        ```go
-        type LiveSDK struct{}

-        func (s *LiveSDK) GetDriveItemChildrenByPath(client *http.Client) (onedrive.DriveItemList, error) {
-            return onedrive.GetDriveItemChildrenByPath(client) // The real call
-        }
-        ```
-    3.  **Update App Core:** The `App` struct in `internal/app/app.go` now holds an instance of the `SDK` interface.
-    4.  **Update Commands:** Commands now call `a.SDK.GetDriveItemChildrenByPath()` instead of the package-level function.
-In tests, an `App` can be created with a mock SDK implementation.
+    1. The SDK will need a new function that accepts an `io.Writer` and downloads the file in chunks using HTTP Range requests.
+    2. The `files download` command will need to be updated to use this new function and manage a session file similar to the upload process.

 ### 3.2.
 The Sync Engine (v1.0+ Vision)